Skip to content

 The ghost-hunting television programme “Most Haunted” visited the woods in 2008 due to people’s reports.
 They claimed to have seen several ghosts there, including the ghost of a drowned sailor.

-haunted places in Wales
+Haunted Places in Wales

-Tenby has many other eerie stories and old buildings beside the ghost ship, which is just one of the area’s urban legends.
+Tenby has many other eerie stories and old buildings beside the ghost ship, just one of the area’s urban legends.
 Why not reserve a spot on a Tenby Ghost Walk to learn more about history and hauntings?
 The tour includes legends and tales about witches, fairies, pirates, ghosts, and other mythical creatures.

 Thermal ghost-hunting detectors have kept track of activity, and visitors have reported seeing strange shadows and feeling colder, especially near the stairs and in Mira Turner’s former room.
 Additionally, a Wales Online reporter once went ghost-hunting at the property and discovered something that had never happened before: stones were covering the floor near the chimney.

-haunted places in Wales
+Haunted Places in Wales

 Margam Country Park claims that Robert Scott has frequently been spotted deliberately ascending the Gothic stairway to the castle.
 He has often manifested himself to psychic investigators, all of whom have stated that his spirit is enraged by the injustice of his murder.